enriquepablo/terms/doc/theory.rst

 3)  ``forall x: x isa word.``

+Some might see the shadow of Russell's paradox over this, since, then, ``word is a word``.
+One might then imagine
+"the word for all words that are not words for themselves".
+However, there is nothing to guarantee that word.
+Nothing supports its existence in this system, for there is nothing similar to unrestricted comprehension.
+From the premises that we have we cannot derive that word.
+We can of course create it axiomatically, ex-nihilo, in the same way we create all other words, and then we will have an inconsistent system.
+But only if we so choose.

 Now, we have an operator with which we can build triplets, denoted by ``[ ]``.
 As operations, these triplets have word value, and so, can be related to other words through ``is`` and ``isa``.